 Name.
 Legal form.
 Term

-The international non-profit association named “Association pour la Formation des Enseignants en Europe” in French, abbreviated “ATEE” and “Association for Teacher Education in Europe” in English, also abbreviated “ATEE” (hereafter: "Association”), is constituted for an indefinite period under the provisions of Title III of the Belgian Act of 27 June 1921 on non-profit associations, international non-profit associations and foundations.
+The international non-profit association named “Association pour la Formation des Enseignants en Europe” in French, abbreviated “ATEE” and “Association for Teacher Education in Europe” in English, also abbreviated “ATEE” (hereafter: "Association”), is constituted for an indefinite period. under the provisions of Title III of the Belgian Act of 27 June 1921 on non-profit associations, international non-profit associations and foundations.

 All acts, invoices, announcements, publications and other documents issued by the Association shall contain the name of the Association, immediately followed or preceded by the mentions “association internationale sans but lucratif” or by the abbreviation “AISBL” and, if applicable, “in liquidation” and the address of the registered office of the Association.